scalapb/zio-grpc/docs/basics.md

 adding up the distance between successive pair of points, we will use `zipWithPrevious` that gives us a pair `(Option[Point], Point)` where the left element represents the previous element in the stream (which is initially None).

-The `fold` method gives us a `IO[Status, RouteSummary]`.
+The `fold` method gives us a `IO[StatusRuntimeException, RouteSummary]`.
 Using the `timed` method we are getting a new ZIO effect that upon success gives us the a tuple `(zio.duration.Duration, RouteSummary)` where the duration represents the time it took to process the effect thus far.
 We then use `map` to turn it back to a `RouteSummary` that contains the elapsed time in seconds.

 ### Bidirectional streaming RPC